BimmerBass/CopperChess/README.md

     - Being in check is penalized.
     - Having rooks behind passed pawns are rewarded.
     - Having two rooks on the seventh rank as white or on the second as black are also rewarded.
+    - Tapered evaluation based on amount of non-pawn and non-king material on the board.
 - **Search function**: The search includes the following methods and tables
     - Iterative deepening with Alpha-Beta Pruning.
     - Aspiration windows for narrowed search.